cheezy/te3270/README.md

 products and you will need to purchase one of them in order to use this gem.
 We do plan to support other emulators as time permits.

+## Documentation

+You can view the RDocs for this project [here](http://rdoc.info/github/cheezy/te3270/master/frames).

 ## Installation

 Add this line to your application's Gemfile: